currocam/IdentityByDescentDispersal.jl/simulations/simulate_constant_density_ground_truth.md

 ````

 The package IdentityByDescentDispersal.jl has a function to preprocess both `DataFrames` into a single long DataFrame:
-Here, we use the default bins used Ringbauer et. al. in their paper.
+Here, we use the default bins used by Ringbauer et. al. in their paper.

 ````julia
 bins, min_threshold = default_ibd_bins()